 Wood Warping

 Wood warping occurs if there is too much moisture in different parts of the wood, making it dry unevenly.
-When one side of the wood dries faster than the other, it causes stress leading to deformity.
+When one side of the wood dries faster than the other, it causes stress, leading to deformity.
 So, how can you prevent wood warping?

 ● Storage Techniques

-You should store your lumber correctly.
-If you have stacks of wood, there should be sticks of similar length in between.
-Avoid placing heavy items on the stored wood and ensuring proper ventilation in the room for enough air circulation.
-Storing your wood in a cool, dry, and clean place helps to prevent warping.
+Keeping your wood in a cool, dry, and clean place helps to prevent warping.
 If the place has relative humidity, wrap it with a material that does not let moisture get to the wood.

 ● Drying and Curing Your Wood Well

 Once you cut the wood, it is best to dry it through the proper methods.
-Many experts recommend that you never dry the wood too fast, as it regains moisture quickly, hence leading to warping.
-Air drying could be a perfect choice as it takes a couple of days, week s or months before the wood is thoroughly dry.
-Ensure that the ends are sealed using proper wood sealants so that there is no uneven drying that could lead to warping.
+Many experts recommend never drying the wood too fast, as it regains moisture quickly, leading to warping.
+Air drying could be a perfect choice as thoroughly drying your wood slice takes a couple of days, weeks, or months.

 ● Monitor the Amount of Moisture in the Wood